 How often do you connect with people in real life?
 Scrolling through social media or chatting to someone by text can provide us with a sense of community.
 However, taking a break from screens and building strong relationships with those that surround you in your daily life, can bring you an abundance of love, support and belonging.

 Do you take care of your physical health?
-The benefits of moving your body are endless, from an increase in endorphins (happy hormones) and vitamin D to helping with weight loss and strengthening muscles, the list goes on!
+The benefits of moving your body are endless, from an increase in endorphins (happy hormones) and vitamin D to helping with weight loss and strengthening muscles, and the list goes on!
 Your body does so much for you 24/7, so go show it some love by doing a home workout, going for a walk on your lunch break, dancing, or stretching out after a long day.

 When was the last time you focused on your breath?